Juan Cano (soccer)

-Juan Cano is a retired Colombian-American soccer forward who played professionally in the American Soccer League and the North American Soccer League.
+Juan Cano (born July 12, 1956) is a Colombian-American retired professional soccer player who played as a midfielder in the American Soccer League and the North American Soccer League.

 In 1974, Cano signed with the Rhode Island Oceaneers of the American Soccer League.
 In 1977, he moved to the New Jersey Americans.
 He was First Team All League that season.
 In 1979, he moved up to the New England Tea Men of the North American Soccer League.
 In October 1980, the Tea Men released Cano.
 In 1981, he moved to the New England Sharks of the ASL.
-He later played in the semi-professional Southern New England Super Indoor Soccer League.